Writer / DIRECTOR / Soldier / advocate

 In 2015, she was selected for the AFI Conservatory Directing Workshop for Women.
 Her short film AMERICAN GIRL showcased at the DGA, the LA International Short Film Festival, the San Diego International Film Festival, and the Catalina Film Festival.

 Rebecca has been the recipient of several grants including the National Association of Latino Independent Producers (NALIP) grant announced at Sundance 2015.
 The program is sponsored by the Time Warner Foundation and National Endowment of the Arts.
 She has also been the recipient of the Panavision New Filmmakers Grant, The Nancy Malone Directing Award, Indiegogo New Filmmakers Grant, and a grant from the DAV.

 Rebecca is a passionate advocate for veterans and women's issues with articles published in The New York Times, The Global Journal, The Morning Call, and San Jose Mercury News, to name a few.
 She has appeared on ABC's "Good Morning America," and "The View."
 Most recently, she was featured on NPR as the director of a short film “War Ink” which tells veteran's war stories through their tattoos.

 A native of Chicago, Illinois (Go Cubs!)
 Rebecca earned a BS in Electronic Media from Kutztown University of Pennsylvania.

 Rebecca is a member of Film Independent, Veterans in Film and Television and belongs to American Legion Post 43.
 In 2014, she was selected to participate in the Veterans Writing Project hosted by the Writer's Guild Foundation, where she completed her first feature screenplay with, and under the tutelage of, Hollywood screenwriter Marie Weiss and Saul Turteltaub.

-Rebecca is represented by The Gersh Agency.
+Rebecca is represented by The Gersh Agency and Zero Gravity Management.

 AS a soldier